develCuy/community-hub/src/docs/protocol/2-rollup-protocol.md

 Rollux is an "optimistic rollup," which is basically just a fancy way of describing a blockchain that piggy-backs off of the security of another "parent" blockchain.
 Specifically, optimistic rollups take advantage of the consensus mechanism (like PoW or PoS) of their parent chain instead of providing their own.
-In Rollux's case this parent blockchain is Syscoin, which is PoW at its base.
+In Rollux's case this parent blockchain is Syscoin.
+That means Rollux inherits the upstream security of Syscoin, which is merge-mined by the most powerful PoW network on the planet, Bitcoin!
+Furthermore, Syscoin L1 provides decentralized finality on top of Nakamoto consensus which makes it highly resistant to 51% attacks, and Syscoin provides data availability with PoDA.
+You can find out more about Syscoin and what makes it special [here](../sys/README.md)!

 ## Block storage